Cumulativerse/js-app-template/README.md

-# Next.js Chrome Extension

-Example project for a chrome extension development with Next.js.
+# JavaScript Application Template

+Example project for developing different types of applications by mainly using JavaScript.
+It can be used to develop website, desktop app, mobile app, browser extension.
+It also includes best practises, frameworks and tools for development.

 ## Usage

 Run `npm install` from root directory.
 This will install all dependencies for all workspaces.
 Run all these commands from root directory.

+### Core Development

+Core application is a static website.

+- `npm run dev` - Start website in development mode.
+- `npm run build` - Build for production.
+- `npm run utility:api-codegen` - Update api types from swagger.
+- `npm run utility:icon-generator` - Update all icons and logos.
+- `npm run prettier` - Run prettier for all files.

-### Development
+### Extension Development

-- Run `npm run build-extension:dev` to build for chrome extension.
-Output will be in `./out` directory.
+- `npm run extension:dev` - Development mode for extension.
 Load output directory as unpacked extension in chrome (enable developer mode in extensions).
-- To test extension, run `npm run test`.
-  - Open [http://localhost:3001](http://localhost:3001) with your browser to see the result.
-3000 is reserved for app-ui development.
-- For UI changes, run `npm run build-extension:ui:dev` no need to refresh extension, just reopen popup
+  - For UI changes, no need to refresh extension, just build ui again and reopen popup
   - For extension-specific changes, it will automatically build again, just reload extension.
-For content script changes, you need to reload page.
+For content script changes, you need to reload test page too.

-### Production

-- Run `npm run build-extension` to build for production.
+- `npm run extension:build` - Build extension for production.
 It will minify code and disable source map.
-Output will be in `./out` directory.

-### Utility Commands

-- `npm run dev` - Start app-ui in development mode.
-- `npm run build-extension:ui` - Build again for app-ui changes without rebuilding others.
+- `npm run extension:test` - Test extension against a website.
+Open [http://localhost:3001](http://localhost:3001) with your browser to see the result.
+3000 is reserved for app-ui development.
-- `npm run build-extension:specific` - Build again for extension-specific changes without rebuilding others.
-- `npm run utility:api-codegen` - Update app-ui api types from swagger.
-- `npm run utility:icon-generator` - Update app-ui and extension-specific icons.

 ## Structure

-Git lfs is used for storing binary files.
+Git lfs can be used for storing binary files by initializing it and editing `example.gitattributes`.
 VS Code is used for development.
 Prettier is used for auto code formatting with Prettier VS Code extension.

 ### Folder Structure